CODE OF CIVIL PROCEDURE IN CHILE

 SPECIFICS OF CHILE CIVIL LITIGATION

-Most of the civil and commercial litigation work is done in writing, and the judges occasionally meet with the litigants in person.
+Most civil and commercial litigation work is done in writing, and the judges occasionally meet with the litigants in person.
 The petitions, arguments, and evidence supplied by the parties in writing give the courts jurisdiction over the action and drive its progression.
 The ex officio authority of civil and commercial courts is limited in this respect.

 Specifically, the Chilean Civil Code and the Civil Procedure Code define principles for how civil courts should evaluate the evidence presented by the parties.
 The court's final judgment may be challenged on appeal or cassation appeal.
 The Appellate or Supreme Court may modify or overturn the lower court's decision if it violates these standards.